 Prices on authorized stores are often in line with Steam’s pricing.
-However, you can sometimes find discounts on these stores that aren’t available on Steam, so there’s still the chance to get a better deal.
+However, you’ll also find discounts and bundle pricing on these stores that aren’t available on Steam, so there’s still the chance to get a better deal.

 An unofficial retailer (sometimes known as a gray market site) is a third-party store that doesn’t get its keys from game publishers.
 Some third-party stores acquire keys themselves and resell them on their own website.
 Others function as marketplaces like eBay or Amazon, providing a platform for outside sellers to list their game keys for sale.

 The source of third-party keys is where it gets tricky.
 Most sellers do seem to get their product via predominantly legitimate means like wholesale purchases and regional sales.
 This allows game prices at third-party stores to often be much lower than at official retailers.

 But it’s also well-documented that outside sellers sometimes use dubious methods such as stolen credit cards and Steam Gift workarounds to get their Steam keys.
 It’s up to the marketplace’s vetting processes with their keys and sellers and the level of their customer service to maintain the quality of their product.

 Humble Bundle started out in 2010 offering DRM-free indie game bundles with a pay-what-you-want pricing model and the option to donate some or all of the money spent to various charities.